EronWright/vagrant-mesos-cluster/README.md

 # Remarks

 ## Mesos DNS
-Mesos DNS is a *service discovery* mechanism, not a fully-fledged DNS solution.
+Mesos DNS provides *service discovery*, not a fully-fledged DNS solution.
 Applications use Mesos DNS to easily locate the Mesos master and their own frameworks and tasks.

 The hosts are expected to have a fully-functional DNS configuration, not provided by Mesos DNS.
 In other words, don't expect to resolve the hostnames using Mesos DNS.
 Going forward, we should leverage `vagrant-dnsmasq` or something similar, in addition to Mesos DNS.